Can cancer pain be controlled?

 - Bisphosphonates, such as pamidronate and zoledronic acid, to treat bone pain.

 - Local anesthetics, such as skin creams with capsaicin or lidocaine, to help relieve pain in the skin and surrounding tissues.

-Medical marijuana also may help relieve cancer pain.
-It is available as marijuana cigarettes or as cannabidiol, which is made from an active ingredient of marijuana.
+Medical cannabis (marijuana) also may help relieve cancer pain.
+It is available as cannabis cigarettes or as cannabidiol, which is made from an active ingredient of cannabis.
 Cannabidiol is available as an oral spray.

 Ways medicine is given